ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

   ],
 )
 #pagebreak()
-#set page(flipped: true)
 === Child Module

 Each child module uses an ESP32 Development Board.
 The electrical schematic diagram of how the child module will be designed can be seen in @fig:fig5.
 Please note that net labels are used (name tags) on the electrical components to show direct wired connections to increase the readability of the schematic.

-#figure(image("Child_Module_ELEC.png", width: 86%), caption: [Child Module Electrical Schematic])<fig:fig5>
-#pagebreak()
-#set page(flipped: false)
-Notes on the Design:
+_Notes on the Design_:
 #list(
-  [The design is meant to follow a standard that we will use in all of our boards, for better readability.], [Large buttons: large buttons will be designated to GPIO pins: 4, 5, 15, 16, 17, 18, 19, 23.
+  [The design is meant to follow a standard that we will use in all of our boards, for better readability.], [#def("Large buttons"): large buttons will be designated to GPIO pins: 4, 5, 15, 16, 17, 18, 19, 23.
 This means that each module will have a maximum standard button count of 8, which covers basic bumpers ("LB/RB")/trigger ("RT/LT") buttons and "ABXY".
-These pins will be programmed to pull-up internally, which is used to reduce the noise of the system that can be caused when moving the button from 0 to 1 rather than 1 to 0.], [Small buttons: small buttons will be designated to GPIO pins: 12, 14, 27, where 12 is the pairing button used in the case of a timeout to re-advertise the device, 14 is the standard "Start" and 27 is the standard "Select" buttons.
-These will also use the internal pull-up setup.], [Joystick: Joystick outputs will be designated to GPIO pins: 25, 26, 32, 33.
-The joystick used utilizes 4 push buttons hooked up to outputs that will be communicated to the device.
-A combination of these push buttons pressed will result in the corresponding diagonal output.], [Screen: replaces the LED indication that was mentioned in the hardware requirements. the screen is connected to the SDA and SCL pins of the ESP to allow for I2C connection between devices, in which the ESP will communicate the connectivity of the controller (`pair_state`), along with the battery life.
-It is to be powered by the ESP's 3V3 power supply to communicate this information to the user.], [Power: The ESP is to be powered by 4xAA batteries, which will be connected through switch to turn the ESP on our off.
+These pins will be programmed to pull-up internally, which is used to reduce the noise of the system that can be caused when moving the button from 0 to 1 rather than 1 to 0.], [#def("Small buttons"): small buttons will be designated to GPIO pins: 12, 14, 27, where 12 is the pairing button used in the case of a timeout to re-advertise the module, 14 is the standard "Start" and 27 is the standard "Select" buttons.
+These will also use the internal pull-up setup.], [#def("Joystick"): Joystick outputs will be designated to GPIO pins: 25, 26, 32, 33.
+The joystick used utilizes 4 push buttons hooked up to outputs that will be communicated to the modules, and received by the host device.
+A combination of these push buttons pressed will result in the corresponding diagonal output.], [#def("Screen"): replaces the LED indication that was mentioned in the hardware requirements. the screen is connected to the SDA and SCL pins of the ESP of the child module to allow for I2C connection between module and screen, in which the ESP will communicate the connectivity of the controller (`pair_state`), along with the battery life.
+It is to be powered by the ESP's 3V3 power supply to communicate this information to the user.], [#def("Power"): The ESP is to be powered by 4xAA batteries, which will be connected through switch to turn the ESP on our off.
 This is what will currently be used in Rev 0, but may potentially change between Rev 0 and Rev 1, such as introducing a rechargeable set of power similar to how modern controller operate.
 The battery life will be monitored and sent to the GPIO pin 13, so that the user can visually see the power of the controller.], )
+#pagebreak()
+#set page(flipped: true)
+#figure(image("Child_Module_ELEC.png", width: 95%), caption: [Child Module Electrical Schematic])<fig:fig5>
+#pagebreak()
+#set page(flipped: false)

 === Parent Module

 The parent module will consist of a Raspberry Pi Zero 2W, and will be connected to a screen.
 The Pi will be powered and send data through the Mirco USB ports.
 It is planned to connect via bluetooth to the child modules using the BLE feature provided on the Pi.
 The schematic can be seen in @fig:fig6.
 Please note that net labels are used (name tags) on the electrical components to show direct wired connections to increase the readability of the schematic.

-#figure(image("RPI_ELEC.png", width: 100%), caption: [Parent Module Electrical Schematic])<fig:fig6>
-Notes on the Design:
+_Notes on the Design_:
 #list(
-  [The Pi will be connected to power and transfer data via usb connection to the device that it will be playing on.], [Screen: the screen is connected to the SDA and SCL pins of the ESP to allow for I2C connection between devices, in which the Pi will communicate the number of modules connected to the board (`device_list`).
+  [The Pi will be connected to power and transfer data via USB connection to the host device that it will be playing on.], [#def("Screen"): the screen is connected to the SDA and SCL pins of the ESP to allow for I2C connection between devices, in which the Pi will communicate the number of modules connected to the board (`module_list`).
 It is to be powered by the ESP's 3V3 power supply to communicate this information to the user.]
 )
+#figure(image("RPI_ELEC.png", width: 110%), caption: [Parent Module Electrical Schematic])<fig:fig6>
 #pagebreak()
 == Mechanical Design
+The mechanical aspect of the project is all related to the housing that the controller will be in.
+For Rev 0, the controller housing will be very basic, and act as a stand for the buttons/joysticks, while being able to place electrical hardware under it.
+The component list is listed below in @tbl:tb8.
 #align(
   center, [
     #figure(